 The Cathedral Lakes trail is not only a part of the famous John Muir Trail, it is also a very popular day hike.
 That is why I wanted to get here as early as I could – I like to meet some hikers on the trail, but I wanted to keep at least an illusion of solitude in these mountains.

 The first part of the trail was quite easy, not too steep.
 A wooded terrain, still cold from the night.
 I noticed the trail was very worn out and dusty, revealing the huge amount of traffic it gets.
 For now, I still had the trail for myself.

 Getting to a higher part of the trail, the trees thinned out a bit and I had the first good views of the Cathedral mountain range.
 The sun was shining on its eastern flanks, giving the massive granite a beautiful hue.

 wardsAnd after long anticipation, there it finally was: the Cathedral Peak, with spires piercing the sky above.
 From this part of the trail the peak seemed so very thin and small, so fragile.

 Halfway the trail I passed the metal sign with cut out letters indicating the side trail to the lower Cathedral Lakes, north of the trail.
-I decided to ignore this side trail for now.
+I decided to ignore this side trail for the moment.
 First I wanted to get to the pass, and maybe see the lower lake later on.

 The trail continued upwards, but only the last part to Cathedral Pass was kind of steep.
 It required only a few switchbacks to get all the way up.

 Then the pass – which was more like a flat meadow – came in sight.
 A seemingly endless range of yellow grass, dotted with fir trees.
 Very far away, the higher peaks of what must be – Clouds Rest maybe?

 While I had my first break here and ate a simple breakfast of Snickers, dried fruit and water, I met a few solo hikers coming from the valley.